Can I Sue My Landlord?

 • Cleaning the rental unit

-Typically, landlords must return the security deposit within a few weeks of you moving out.
-Renters should give a forwarding address and phone number for the security deposit return.
+Typically, by law, landlords must return the security deposit within a specified amount of time after you move out.
+Renters should Provide a forwarding address and phone number for the security deposit return.
 Check your rental or lease agreement for more specific information on forwarding information.
-Landlords must return the security deposit within the timeframe specified by the law.

 You have the right to quiet enjoyment in your rental property.
 You can enjoy your place without interference from your neighbors or your landlord.
 Your landlord can only enter your rental unit with reasonable notice.
 They can also enter the rental unit for reasons under your state laws and the rental agreement.
 For example, some rental provisions have a clause with rules for landlord entry.
 If your landlord violates this right, you can sue them to prevent them from repeating this conduct.